 Designated Funds are often (but not always) created through an estate plan and funded upon the death of the Donor.
 Specific charities or programs at specific charities are named within the fund agreement to receive annual distributions.

-Scholarships help pay for education.
-The Scholarship Foundation with the Oak Park & River Forest High School provides a variety of scholarships for high school graduates.
-You can contribute directly to that Fund, or if you want to provide a scholarship for a different school, you can create a new scholarship fund.
+If you want to provide a scholarship for a different school, you can create a new scholarship fund with us.
 You can specify the schools the young people come from or ones they are to attend.
 Scholarships can be for any level of education you, the donor, specifies.

 Field of Interest Fund

 Field of Interest Funds provide distributions for specified causes.
 The organizations that further the cause may change over time, but the Oak Park-River Forest Community Foundation’s staff and Board of Directors will ensure that dollars entrusted to the Community Foundation will always be used for the designated purpose.
 Select from existing field of interest funds or establish a fund designating a particular area of interest as broadly or as narrowly as desired.

 Agency Endowment Fund

 Typically established by an Agency, annual distributions from the fund will help support the activities and programs of the agency.
 Should a particular agency cease to do business, the Foundation will search for another organization providing similar programs.